genielabs/homegenie-web-ui/README.md

 - **HomeGenie** adapter to connect to [HomeGenie Server](https://github.com/genielabs/HomeGenie) and [HomeGenie Mini](https://github.com/genielabs/homegenie-mini)

 Other connection adapters might also be implemented.
-Contribution on this area is very welcome :)
+Contributors in this area are very welcome :)

 ## Prerequisites